nccshecodes/shecodes-2020/src/index.md

 <h2>And now</h2>
 <p>
-  It's 2020 and I'm half way throug my third year of working in tech.
+  It's 2020 and I'm half way through my third year of working in tech.
 I've stepped away from working fullstack to focus on Front End development and enjoying life as a Software Engineer at Zoopla.
 </p>